jmcnamara/rust_xlsxwriter/examples/Readme.md

   instances of a Serde derived data structure, including chrono datetimes, to a worksheet.

+* `doc_worksheet_serialize_datetime3.rs` - Example of a serializable struct
+  with a Chrono Naive value with a helper function.

+* `doc_worksheet_serialize_datetime4.rs` - Demonstrates serializing
+  instances of a Serde derived data structure, including `Option` chrono datetimes, to a worksheet.

+* `doc_worksheet_serialize_datetime5.rs` - Example of a serializable struct
+  with an Option Chrono Naive value with a helper function.

 * `doc_worksheet_serialize_headers1.rs` - Demonstrates serializing
   instances of a Serde derived data structure to a worksheet.